tuerda/RPNico/Readme.md

 To import a file with stacks, simply use the filenames (or paths) as command line arguments.
 There is no limit to how many files you can import.

+To save all current stacks to a file, use `filename save`.
+Be careful because this can overwrite data!

 #### Example session multiple stacks

 The following session uses 2 stacks, which are named "stack1" and "stack2".
 It showcases most of the commands (except `del`).